Image

 At the end of the two phases, the disability service system will have gained an understanding of barriers to inclusion, worked together to find solutions, and developed measures to gauge how our system is doing in reaching optimal outcomes for individuals in services to be integrated as they desire.

-• The study will include selected persons from each stakeholder group including individuals receiving services, their families, providers, Support Coordinators, partners from other state agencies, and community advocacy groups.
+The study will include selected persons from each stakeholder group including individuals receiving services, their families, providers, Support Coordinators, partners from other state agencies, and community advocacy groups.
+In order to have a manageable group size and represent all areas of the state, participants have been selected by DSPD for this phase of the project.

 • In order to have a manageable group size and represent all areas of the state, participants have been selected by DSPD for this phase of the project.